PromethiumEngines/tictactoe-engine/README.md

 	log.Printf(`It seems the match ended in a draw in "%v" turns`, g.Turn) })

-// You can start adding moves here
-// If your map is 3x3 it means the max-tiles are 9,
-// but we start from 0 so be carefully where you put your symbol! tttGame.AddMove(0, 0)
+// For simplicity in adding moves the engine uses the x and y coordinates. tttGame.AddMove(0, 0)

 tttGame.AddMove(0, 1)
-// The game will end when the engine detects a win or a draw.
+// The game will end when the engine detects a win or a draw emitting the correct event.
 ```